lightbend/config/HOCON.md

 #### Include syntax

-An _include statement_ consists of the unquoted string `include` and a single quoted string immediately following it.
+An _include statement_ consists of the unquoted string `include` followed by whitespace and then either:
+ - a single _quoted_ string which is interpreted heuristically as URL, filename, or classpath resource.
+ - `url()`, `file()`, or `classpath()` surrounding a quoted string which is then interpreted as a URL, file, or classpath.
+The string must be quoted, unlike in CSS.

 An include statement can appear in place of an object field.

 If the unquoted string `include` appears at the start of a path expression where an object key would be expected, then it is not interpreted as a path expression or a key.

-Instead, the next value must be a _quoted_ string.
-The quoted string is interpreted as a filename or resource name to be included.
+Instead, the next value must be a _quoted_ string or a quoted string surrounded by `url()`, `file()`, or `classpath()`.
+This value is the _resource name_.

-Together, the unquoted `include` and the quoted string substitute for an object field syntactically, and are separated from the following object fields or includes by the usual comma (and as usual the comma may be omitted if there's a newline).
+Together, the unquoted `include` and the resource name substitute for an object field syntactically, and are separated from the following object fields or includes by the usual comma (and as usual the comma may be omitted if there's a newline).

-If an unquoted `include` at the start of a key is followed by anything other than a single quoted string, it is invalid and an error should be generated.
+If an unquoted `include` at the start of a key is followed by anything other than a single quoted string or the `url("")`/`file("")/`classpath("")` syntax, it is invalid and an error should be generated.

-There can be any amount of whitespace, including newlines, between the unquoted `include` and the quoted string.
+There can be any amount of whitespace, including newlines, between the unquoted `include` and the resource name.
+For `url()` etc., whitespace is allowed inside the parentheses `()` (outside of the quotes).

-Value concatenation is NOT performed on the "argument" to `include`.
-The argument must be a single quoted string.
+Value concatenation is NOT performed on the "argument" to `include` or `url()` etc. The argument must be a single quoted string.
 No substitutions are allowed, and the argument may not be an unquoted string or any other kind of value.

 Unquoted `include` has no special meaning if it is not the start of a key's path expression.